-After speaking Heas realised that the others had already picked up there things and were running towards the carts.
+After speaking, Heas realized that the others had already picked up their things and were running toward the carts.

 Heas picked up foot and ran after the carts as the sand behind him started to pick up speed.
-As each foot fall lifted the sand lifted with it.
-Raising higher than it should, twisting up into the air till it spirllaed into small twisters that faded shortly after birth.
+As each footfall lifted, the sand lifted with it.
+Raising higher than it should, twisting up into the air till it spiraled into small twisters that faded shortly after birth.

-“I will be disappointed in my fate if we are to die by a damned sand storm.”
+“I will be disappointed in my fate if we are to die by a damned sandstorm.”
 Heas yelled as he caught up to the others.
-His duffel bag being tossed to him as he made rank behind the carts.
+His duffel bag was tossed to him as he made rank behind the carts.
 Those on the carts yelled for them to catch up.
 Cheering them on as they watched the sands begin to stand tall.
 The four clasped hands with others on the carts and were hoisted onto the carts.
-Every stared back as the drivers lashed at the camels to move with haste.
+Everyone stared back as the drivers lashed at the camels to move with haste.
 The sands behind them started to form large cylinders that lifted the corpses left behind.
-Tossed meters into the air the corpses fell to the ground, the sand cylinders faded and the sands settled.
+Tossed meters into the air, the corpses fell to the ground, the sand cylinders faded, and the sands settled.
 A sigh of relief sounded from all on and in the carts.
 The drivers slowed the camels once again and continued their journey calmly.

 The other three awkwardly shook their heads with a little shame.